-- Generating employment opportunities within the communities through employment of local people within the National School Nutrition Programme. - Establishment of community gardens within the vicinity of local schools that will supply schools with vegetables and other necessities. - Creation of District cooperatives that will provide bulk supply of food within districts. - General improvement of health for the children in local communities.
+- (i) Generating employment opportunities within the communities through employment of local people within the National School Nutrition Programme. - (j) Establishment of community gardens within the vicinity of local schools that will supply schools with vegetables and other necessities. - (k) Creation of District cooperatives that will provide bulk supply of food within districts. - (I) General improvement of health for the children in local communities.

-3.3(e) Integrated system for continuous assessment: poverty, malnutrition and hunger.
-(Community-based screening of children <5 years for malnutrition)
+3.3(e) Implement an integrated system for continuous assessment: poverty, malnutrition and hunger and to measure migration out of the poverty trap, targeting the most marginalised urban and rural communities